HankB/ESP8266-BME280-Publish/README.md

-# ESP8266 BME280 Publish
+# ESP8266 Arduino WiFi NTP and MQTT

 Project uses <https://github.com/HankB/ESP8266-NTP-MQTT-Time> as a starting point and features:

 * WiFi to connect to the outside world.
 * MQTT support to publish.
 * NTP to establish time and provide time stamps.
-* BME280 support to read the sensor (temperature, humidity and pressure.)

 ## Motivation

-Provide an alternative to using a Raspberry Pi Zero W to monitor these conditions.
+Provide a starting point for projects that use these facilities

 ## Status